checkmarx-ltd/cx-flow/docs/Configuration.md

 ### <a name="branchproject">Branched Project</a>
 A branched project is a child of a base project in CxSAST.
 Upon initiating a scan from the default branch of a repository, CxSAST creates a base project in the server with name `RepoName-defaultBranchName` and any subsequent scans from the branches of that repository will create child projects off of it with name `RepoName-currentBranchName`.
 The project count in CxSAST does not increase when a branched project is added.
 Branching of projects can be enabled by setting the `cx-branch` property to `true`.

+### Base Project Creation:

+* When you initiate a scan from the default branch of a repository, CxSAST automatically creates a base project on the server.
+* The naming convention used is RepoName-defaultBranchName (e.g., `MyRepo-main` if `main` is your default branch).

+### Child Projects (Branched Projects):

+* For scans initiated from other branches (not the default), CxSAST creates branched projects or child projects.
+* These child projects are named using the convention `RepoName-currentBranchName` (e.g., `MyRepo-feature1`).
+* Importantly, the total project count in CxSAST does not increase when these branched projects are added.
+They are treated as extensions of the base project.

+### Enabling Project Branching:
+* To enable project branching, you need to set the `cx-branch` property to `true`.
+* Additionally, you must provide both the `default branch name` and the `current branch name`.
+### Project Count

+- The overall project count in CxSAST does not increase when branched projects are added.
+Branched projects are managed under the umbrella of the base project, which keeps the total project count static.

+### Enabling Project Branching

+### Implementation Example:
+* When configuring the scan (e.g., via a CxSAST API or build pipeline), you might set these properties like this:

 ```yaml
 checkmarx:
   ...
   cx-branch: true #default false if not provided
 ```

+* CLI parameter to provide default branch name is `default-branch = main` and current branch can be passed `branch = feature1`.
+* In case of webhook it will be passed automatically in payloads.

 ### <a name="scanqueuing"> Scan Queuing and Scan Queuing Timeout</a>
 If the number of concurrent scans which can run on CxSAST server is all utilized, then enabling `scan-queuing` will allow CxFlow to keep the event of the scan within itself and let the existing scans finish before sending the new scan event to CxSAST.
 Cx-flow keeps events with itself for a number of minutes, specified by the `scan-queuing-timeout` parameter, with a default value of **120** minutes.